 Winning the New York Lotto

 The New York Lotto has five prize categories, and to win the jackpot players must successfully guess 6 numbers.
 The bonus number is used for the second place win (5 numbers plus the bonus ball) only.
-The New York Lotto’s jackpot always starts from $3 million, unhindered by a jackpot cap and increasing by $300,000 per rollover.
+The New York Lotto’s jackpot always starts at $2 million, unhindered by a jackpot cap and increasing by $300,000 per rollover.

 Winners of the jackpot have 180 days to claim their big win and can choose to receive their prizes in a lump sum or in an annuity of 26 payments over 25 years.